MattB859/MS2-Space-Attack-game/README.md

     -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added pictures.
+    1. As a Frequent User, I want the game and website to load fast.

-        1. The user would already be comfortable with the website layout and can easily navigate with ease.
+        1. The game will automatically restart after 5s when the game ends allowing users to start over.

-    2. As a Frequent User, I want to sign up to the Newsletter so that I am kept informed about any major updates and/or changes to the website or organisation.
+    2. As a Frequent User, I want the game to continue being challenging and fun to play

-        1. On the home page the user can see a "Sign Up" button.
-When the user click's the button they will be prompted to Enter their name and email address for our weekly Newsletter.
+        1. The game will generate random sized obstacles which become more difficult to avoid as the game progresses.

 ## Debugging